andrewmoise/grits/README.md

 Bingo bango.
 It's actually quicker as a non-site-admin to make the line-wrap edit, than it would be to make a change on the backend and rebuild+restart+whatever, if you *were* the admin.

 You get the idea.

+## Motivation

+It might be obvious from the demo why this would be useful, but in a broader sense the motivation is this:

+Internet technology is and was based on a peer-to-peer and open-software vision, but the modern web is very much stuck into a mainframe style priests-and-outsiders structure.
+(In fact, for business reasons, it is going backwards.
+Fewer and fewer priests are maintaining ever more massive and restricted temples, which you the user are ever more powerless to interact with as a full citizen.)
+As an end-user, you're incapable of interacting with web sites in ways that are natural if you are an open-source type of person, even in the case when the backend is (from the administrator's POV) open source.
+You're left with weird little scraps, like being able to export your data or paste a custom block of CSS, that don't really scratch the surface of what you should be able to do to control your experience and your data.

+On the admin side, compounding those user-side issues, there are significant centralized hosting issues that still haven't gone away.
+Bittorrent is great, ActivityPub is great, but popular sites still run on expensive centrally-served hosting.
+People still invest in S3 to run their Mastodon nodes.
+My vision would be that, in addition to the user side getting better, it could become realistic to run something like a busy Mastodon node or Peertube instance, and have a substantial amount of the hosting being done by the users.

+Basically, the idea for this project is to provide a framework which is akin to minicomputers instead of mainframes, or to open source instead of Windows.

 ## Quickstart